Noggin (brand): The N

 The N (standing for Noggin) was an overnight programming block on the Noggin channel, aimed at older children and teenagers.
-It aired from April 1, 2002, until December 31, 2007.
+It aired from April 1, 2002, until December 31, 2007 (Spring 2009 on Dish).
 It took several months for Noggin to choose the right name for the block; as reported by Kidscreen in 2002, they needed a name to "help distance and distinguish the tween programming from the preschool fare", but the legal department also required the block to maintain a relation to Noggin's main name.

 Noggin's preexisting tween-targeted shows—like A Walk in Your Shoes and Sponk!—only aired during The N from 2002 onward.
 Noggin produced several original series for the block, including the animated comedy O'Grady, the drama South of Nowhere, and the competition show Girls v.
 Boys.
 The N was also the U.S. broadcast home of the Canadian series Degrassi: The Next Generation.
 Noggin aimed to promote a variety of life skills through the shows on The N, including self-respect, constructive thinking, and tolerance of diversity.

-The second logo for The N, introduced on October 5, 2007.
+The second logo for The N, introduced on October 5, 2007, but used for a short time as a block.

 Like the rest of Noggin, The N's shows were created with educational goals, which was uncommon for teen programming.
 The block was managed by the same team that made Noggin's preschool shows.
 The team considered it a challenge to focus on both preschoolers and an older audience, but because both focused on educational shows with valuable life lessons, they felt Noggin and The N had a "unified brand identity."
 From 2007 to 2009, the block was moved from Noggin to a new channel, which carried TEENick programming throughout the day and relegated The N's content to a block at night.
 According to Polygon, "Nickelodeon began phasing out The N's programming and replacing it with TEENick, an entertainment block with no educational curriculum and zero involvement from Noggin.
 The N lost its footing by 2009, and both [The N] and its website closed down completely."